ACM40960/project-eileenkhoury/README.md

  ## Included Code
 There are several **.Rmd** files included in the 'Code' folder.
-The first folder, 'Models', includes the models and a data exploration, while 'Accuracy Evalaution' includes the files that test and evaluate said models.
+The first folder, 'Models', includes the models and a data exploration, while 'Accuracy Evaluation' includes the files that test and evaluate said models.
  ### Models

  - **EDA.csv**